DesignMorphine MSc. Project Arcadia.

 Key Learnings

-This project taught me the importance of balancing computational complexity with design intent, and how parametric tools can be used not just for efficiency, but as a creative medium for architectural exploration.
+This project taught me how to balance computational complexity with design intent.
+Parametric tools are not only efficient.
+They are a creative medium for architectural exploration.